Domaine Florence Cholet / Burgundy

 At risk of overstating things, we predict true greatness to come from the address of Domaine Florence Cholet.

-She has undertaken winemaking stints with Chapoutier (Rhône Valley) and Pibarnon (Bandol) and Walla Walla (Washington state USA), and maintains a strong Australian connection with vintages at Eldridge Estate, Paradigm Hill, and two vintages at Curly Flat alongside Joel Watson (now of our Luna Estate).
+She has undertaken winemaking stints with Chapoutier (Rhône Valley), Pibarnon (Bandol) and Walla Walla (Washington state USA), and maintains a strong Australian connection with vintages at Eldridge Estate, Paradigm Hill, and two vintages at Curly Flat.

-The wines are elegant expressions, though possess an understated complexity and intensity.
+The wines are elegant expressions, though possess an understated complexity and intensity, particularly for the 2021 vintage.
 Viticulture practice is sustainable, and the estate’s policy on oak is of restraint – low char barrels and minimal new.